yuvasaro/cse15l-lab-reports/labreport3.md

 The `-E` tag means to search for a regular expression.
 A regular expression is a string with symbols that represent certain searching criteria.
-For example, the `^` (caret) symbol means match the string following the symbol if it is located at the start of a line.
+For example, the `^` (caret) symbol means match the string following the symbol if it is located at the start of a line. `grep -E` would be useful when we want to search a certain file for all lines that include a certain pattern– for example, when you have a file containing the results of your JUnit tests and want to search it for specific tests that failed.

 ```bash
 grep -E "^Despite" written_2/non-fiction/OUP/Berk/ch1.txt